fedeberon/jobsChallenge/README.md

 ## Configuration of docker

+In order to set up docker, we made two executable files that run all the required commands automatically, this bash files are located in *jobs/executables* path.

+*Start.bat* or *.sh* file will set up the project in docker.
+*Supervisor.bat* or *.sh* file executes supervisor and the application.
+*Stop.bat* or *.sh* file terminates the execution.

-To set up docker, run the following commands:
+Alternatively you can do it by hand running the following commands:

 `copy .env.example .env` *Copy the .env.example file into a new .env file*